Seirdy/clogstats/README.md

 Dependencies
 ------------

-Weestats supports CPython 3.6+ and PyPy3 7.3+.
+Clogstats supports CPython 3.6+ and PyPy3 7.3+.

 Python 3.7+: no 3rd-party dependencies.